s0569571/NicoSchultze/README.md

 - 💬 Ask me about Neuronal Networks.
 - 📫 How to reach me: nico.schultze97@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My left foot is bigger than my right one..

 Projects I plan to work on in the future:
 - My own Website
-- Own Machine Learning problems
+- Own Machine Learning Models
-- Developing a small game#
+- Developing a small game

 Languages I plan to improve on:
 - Python